Two Processor Cores

 • kernel

-• The driver software for hardware peripheral devices is re-entrant, ie. the cores can use the same procedures at the same time, while access to the peripheral hardware devices themselves is synchronised by program design:
+• The driver software for hardware peripheral devices is re-entrant, ie. the cores can use the same procedures at the same time, while access to the peripheral hardware devices themselves is synchronised by program design, for example:

 • GPIO via SIO